simonmit/showcar-ui/README.md

 You can check development state of the library on home, list and detail page with a parameter `?toguru=sc_develop%3dtrue`.

-## How to test fragments with togglea
+## How to test fragments with toggles

 You can check any branch of the library on your page with parameter `?toguru=sc_develop%3dtest-branch` where `test-branch` is the name of the desired branch.